 The Parish Council have some concerns regarding the removal of the school warning sign when entering from the Yeovil direction, the proposed location of the 1st warning sign seems quite close to the school.
 This would also seem to be an issue coming from the Tintinhull direction.

 The Parish Council request that further serious consideration is given to the reduction of the speed limit outside the school to 20 mph, particularly in view of the frequent disregard of the 30 mph speed limit.
 This speed reduction would also slow vehicles turning into Main Street where the vast majority of the school pick up/drop off activity takes place very close to the junction.
-There are precedents within South Somerset for this 20 mph zone outside of schools and at Kingfisher, Preston Primary and Huish Primary Schools in Yeovil.
+There are precedents within South Somerset for this 20 mph zone outside of schools, including in Ilchester and at Kingfisher, Preston Primary and Huish Primary Schools in Yeovil.

 The inclusion of tactile paving on its own does not seem to provide any additional safety for pedestrians walking across the road, especially as many of these would be young children.
 Further consideration of the additional measures should be given.